Romani people in the United Kingdom: 19th century laws

+20th century laws

-The Caravan Sites and Control of Development Act of 1960 states that no occupier of land shall cause or permit the land to be used as a caravan site unless he is the holder of a site licence.
+The Caravan Sites and Control of Development Act 1960 states that no occupier of land shall cause or permit the land to be used as a caravan site unless he is the holder of a site licence.
 It also enables a district council to make an order prohibiting the stationing of caravans on common land, or a town or village green.
 These acts had the overall effect of preventing travellers using the vast majority of their traditional stopping places.

 The Caravan Sites Act 1968 required local authorities to provide caravan sites for travellers if there was a demonstrated need.
 This was resisted by many councils, who would claim that there were no Romanichals living in their areas.
 The result was that insufficient pitches were provided for travellers, leading to a situation whereby holders of a pitch could no longer travel, for fear of losing it.

-The crisis of the 1960s, caused by the Caravan Sites Act of 1968 (stopping new private sites being built until 1972), led to the appearance of the "British Gypsy Council" to fight for the rights of the Romani people in Britain.
+The crisis of the 1960s, caused by the Caravan Sites Act 1968 (stopping new private sites being built until 1972), led to the appearance of the "British Gypsy Council" to fight for the rights of the Romani people in Britain.

+The Criminal Justice and Public Order Act 1994, passed by the then Conservative government, removed local authorities' responsibility to provide sites, effectively limiting options for nomadic Travellers.
+Critics argued that this had the effect of criminalising their community, leaving Travellers with no option but to purchase unregistered new sites themselves.

+Recent policy

-In the UK, the issue of "Travellers" (referring to Romanichal Travellers, Irish Travellers, Funfair Travellers (Showmen), as well as other groups) became a 2005 general election issue, with the leader of the Conservative Party promising to review the Human Rights Act of 1998.
+In the UK, the issue of "Travellers" (referring to Romanichal Travellers, Irish Travellers, Funfair Travellers (Showmen), as well as other groups) became a 2005 general election issue, with the leader of the Conservative Party promising to review the Human Rights Act 1998.
 This law, which absorbs the European Convention on Human Rights into UK primary legislation, is seen by some to permit the granting of retrospective planning permission.
-Severe population pressures and the paucity of greenfield sites have led to "travellers" purchasing land and setting up residential settlements very quickly, thus subverting the planning restrictions.
+Population pressures and limited availability of greenfield sites have led some Travellers to purchase land and establish residential settlements outside normal planning restrictions.

 Romanichal Travellers and Irish Travellers argued in response that thousands of retrospective planning permissions are granted in Britain in cases involving non-Romani applicants each year and that statistics showed that 90% of planning applications by Travellers were initially refused by local councils, compared with a national average of 20% for other applicants, disproving claims of preferential treatment favouring Travellers.

-They also argued that the root of the problem was that many traditional stopping places had been barricaded off and that the Criminal Justice and Public Order Act of 1994, passed by the then Conservative government, had effectively criminalised their community, for example by removing local authorities' responsibility to provide sites, thus leaving the travellers with no option but to purchase unregistered new sites themselves.